BlakeWeissman/Verton/README.md

 # Verton
-A remake/reimagining of a previous project using Electron.
+A remake/reimagining of a previous project of mine using Electron.

 In-Progress Demo Video: https://www.youtube.com/watch?v=GrjjLureli4